 means that each ID must be different from every other ID in use by

-slaves refuse to connect to the master, and the server sets the
+all slaves, slaves refuse to connect to the master, and the server

-if binary logging is enabled, and a value of 0 is not changed by the
+must be used if binary logging is enabled, and a value of 0 is not

-the same as using 0.)
+effect is the same as using 0.
 In either case, if the

 server_id is 0, binary logging takes place, but

-the server cannot connect to any slaves as a master, nor can any
+slaves cannot connect to the master, nor can any other servers

 |System Variable Name|